iterative/mlem.ai/content/docs/command-reference/pack.md

 # pack

-Package models to create re-usable, ship-able, entities such as a docker image or pip-ready python packages.
+Package models to create re-usable, ship-able entities such as a Docker image or Python package.

-> Use packaged models as distribution-ready release assets

 ## Synopsis